REduce. REUSe. RELEASE.

 To recognize best-in-class building strategies and practices, the U.S. Green Building Council awarded the Pier its highest honor, a platinum level certification for Leadership in Energy & Environmental Design (LEED).

-On a more basic level, all of the trash receptacles are coupled with recycling bins to cut down the Pier’s waste stream by half.
-Mono-filament recycling stations are scattered about the pier.
-The on-site water treatment plant continually cleans and reclaims 75 to 80 percent of our waste water, returning it to our toilets.
-The remainder is safely returned to the local aquifer.
-The facility itself is not our only conservation asset.
-Helpful Pier staff regularly engage anglers to explain how to safely catch, handle and release fish and other marine life back into our waters.
-The Pier supplies nets so anglers can raise and lower their catches gently.
+Helpful Pier staff regularly engage anglers to explain how to safely catch, handle and release fish as well as other marine life back into our waters.
+The Pier supplies nets so anglers can raise and lower their catches carefully.
 Possibly the greatest impact Jennette’s Pier makes in its effort to conserve our natural resources is through our dedicated and knowledgeable Education Department.
 Summer camps and daily programming focus on appreciation and understanding of the natural environment.
 All fishing classes teach ethical angling practices including proper catch and release techniques.
-The Pier is proud to partner with the Loggerhead Marine Life Center's Responsible Pier Initiative.
+The Pier is proud to partner with the Loggerhead Marine Life Center's Responsible Pier Initiative as well as The Marine Mammal Stranding Network who responds to calls about stranded or injured aquatic mammals in the area.
+The number is 252-455-9654 if you spot a stranded marine mammal.

 You can help the Pier contribute directly to the Aquariums’ conservation effort by rounding up at the register.
 The loose change you contribute directly supports a variety of conservation programs including: sea turtle rescue, rehabilitation, release and tracking; shark research, conservation and breeding programs; coastal habitat protection.